earthastronaut/task-manager-fun/README.md

 5. **Set Up a PostgreSQL Database**
    - In the Render dashboard, create a new **PostgreSQL Database**.
-   - Update the `DATABASE_URL` environment variable in your Render service to point to the Render database.
+   - Update the `POSTGRES_*` environment variables (see .env) in your Render service to point to the Render database.

 6. **Deploy the Application**
    - Save the configuration and deploy the service.